Understanding Hair Shedding After a Hair Transplant

 How to Reduce Hair Shedding after a Hair Transplant

-Though hair shedding or shock loss is unavoidable, there are a few things you can consider in order to minimize the amount of hairs lost after a hair transplant.
+Though hair shedding or shock loss is unavoidable, there are a few things you can consider to minimize hair shedding.

 1. Medication